 cd checkloop && uv sync

-Run with uv run checkloop from the cloned directory, and choose a check depth with --level:
+Run with uv run checkloop from the cloned directory, and pick a plan with --plan:

-# Basic tier (default): readability, DRY, tests, docs
+# Basic plan (default): readability, DRY, tests (all sonnet)

 uv run checkloop --dir ~/my-project